 How long a person continues to feel love for the person they parted from depends, in part, on the coping mechanisms they have developed to deal with loss.
 Sometimes, people can keep those feelings of love to themselves (*cough* repression *cough*), and future relationships seem to go fine on the surface.

-But distracting yourself from the ex you're still in love with through rebounding or drinking excessively is a form of denial and contributes to a vicious self-perpetuating cycle, says Dr. Brenner.
+But, distracting yourself from the ex you're still in love with through rebounding or other self-destructive habits is a form of denial and contributes to a vicious self-perpetuating cycle, says Dr. Brenner.
 These destructive actions don't indicate that you're adapting to your continuing feelings for another person, but that you're hiding from them.
 Avoiding your feelings about someone won't allow love to cause the healthy transformation that the residual feelings are supposed to bring you.

 When you continue to love someone, seeing them move on might still be a painful experience for you — but it won't lead you to lash out at them.
 You will understand that the love you felt is a lesson that will inform the future loves that you, too, will meet.